South African sets world swim record; Aussies add 6th gold - News Break

 South African sets world swim record; Aussies add 6th gold

-South Africa’s Tatjana Schoenmaker was the star of the day, setting the first individual swimming world record at the Tokyo Olympics .
+TOKYO — (AP) — South Africa’s Tatjana Schoenmaker was the star of the day, setting the first individual swimming world record at the Tokyo Olympics.

 Others shined, too.